Kingdread/dc-reloaded/doc/source/fileformat.rst

 * No need to manually enumerate each cell
 * Support for labels with the NAME: syntax
-* Constant definition with EQUALS (note that this is like a C macro that gets expanded at compile time, not a run time constant because run time constants have to be defined in a memory cell somewhere)
+* Constant definition with EQUAL (note that this is like a C macro that gets expanded at compile time, not a run time constant because run time constants have to be defined in a memory cell somewhere)